huntdatacenter/docs/docs/coordination/compliance/overview.md

-## Lab agreements
+## Lab order

-The lab agreement is used to establish one digital laboratory where data is processed.
+The lab order is used to establish a digital laboratory where you can store and analyze data.

+### About

-The lab agreement specifies the name of the lab, under which data space the lab is attached, names and contact information for the lab leader and the lab coordinator.
+The lab order specifies the name of the lab, under which data space the lab is attached, names and contact information for the lab leader and the lab coordinator.

 The lab coordinator is authorized by the lab leader to approve certain tasks, such as allocate or upgrade resources and order internal kistas.

-The agreement do also list common GDPR related fields that includes the purpose of the processing in the lab.
+The agreement do includes GDPR related fields such as purpose of the processing in your lab.
 We use this information to provide an overview to data spaces and data controllers for processes under their control.

-The lab agreement agreement is signed by the data space leader and the lab leader.
+The lab order agreement is signed by the data space leader and the lab leader (third-party verification).

+### Getting started

+We need to ensure that we have an active data space order with your research group or research center before we can process your lab order.

+When the data space order are in place, it's quite simple to order a lab: (1) Download the [lab order](/agreements/downloads/#lab-order) and the [user agreement](/agreements/downloads/#data-space-order) template, (2) fill in the fields (descriptions on the download page), (3) and send the lab order and user agreements [to us](/contact) for the data space activation.

+[Contact us](/contact) for a chat before you start the process so we can learn about your science and together discuss how to best onboard your scientists and adjust and tune your storage and compute resources to best make your science fly.

-## User agreements
+## User agreement

 The user agreement authorizes access for individual researchers to one specified lab.

+### About

 The agreement clarify the acceptable use policy for HUNT Cloud and responsibilities associated with lab access.
-The agreement is signed by the lab leader and the lab user.
+The agreement is signed by the lab leader and the lab user (third-party verification).

-## Billing information form

-Billing information for your data space and/or individual labs is specify in the HUNT Cloud Billing Information form.
+### Getting started

+When you have an active lab, it's quite simple to add more users: (1) Download the [user agreement](/agreements/downloads/#data-space-order), (2) fill in the fields (descriptions on the download page), (3) and send the agreement [to us](/contact) for the user activation.